2014 Russian annexation of Crimea: Analysis

-Researchers consider the subsequent annexation of Crimea to be a coup, because the Russian military seized Crimea's parliament and government buildings and instigated the replacement of its government with Russian proxies.
+Researchers consider the annexation of Crimea to be a coup, because the Russian military seized Crimea's parliament and government buildings and instigated the replacement of its government with Russian proxies.
 In particular, political scientist Olga Burlyuk defines Crimea events as "a coup d'état of a regional scale".

+Crimea's annexation has been described as an instance of modern Russian imperialism.
+It was the first time since World War II that a European country had annexed part of another.
+Some analysts see the annexation as the beginning of a Second Cold War between Russia and the West.